How to Create an SEO Workflow for Content Success

 Search Simulator extension.

-Another big part of content-based SEO is CTR optimisation, or the process of optimising meta titles, descriptions, page titles and content to improve click through rates from the SERPs to the website.
+CTR optimization is another big part of content-based SEO.
+It involves adjusting meta titles, descriptions, page titles, and content.
+The goal is to increase click-through rates from the SERPs to the website.

-When you think about a workflow for CTR optimisation, it could look something like this:
+A workflow for CTR optimization could look like this:

 • Identify pages with a low CTR.

-• Look for missing queries with search volume that could be used to improve CTR.
+• Find queries with search volume to improve CTR.

-• Compare the meta titles, meta descriptions and page titles with competitor content.
+• Compare meta titles, descriptions, and page titles with competitors.

 • Re-write these meta tags.